Skip to main content

 But not all misinformation is deliberately spread to cause harm.
 Sometimes users share misinformation without realising it.

-Tips to spot misinformation or disinformation
+Tips to spot disinformation and misinformation

 Look for the facts.
-Is the story factual, or is it just someone’s opinion or personal experience?
+Is the story factual or is it just someone's opinion or personal experience?
 Is the story plausible?
 Be extra careful if the material is related to an emotionally charged or divisive issue.

 Verify the information.
 Check official sources or visit a fact-checking website.